davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## Prefer await over ContinueWith

-`Task` existed before the async/await keywords were introduced and as such provided ways to execute continuations without a reliance the language.
+`Task` existed before the async/await keywords were introduced and as such provided ways to execute continuations without a reliance on the language.
 Although these methods are still valid to use, we generally recommend that you prefer async/await to using ContinueWith.
 ContinueWith also does not capture the `SynchronizationContext` and as a result is actually semantically different to async/await.

 ❌ **BAD** The example uses ContinueWith instead of async